skyflowapi/skyflow-android/README.md

 {
     "records":[
         {
-          id: "string",                 //Skyflow ID or token for the record to be fetched
+          token: "string",                 // token for the record to be fetched
           redaction: Skyflow.RedactionType    //redaction to be applied to retrieved data }
     ]